malariagen/panoptes-plugin-studies/README.md

 Usage
 =====

-Install the plugin either by setting `PLUGINPATH` in the panoptes config or by copying the `studyDetails` directory to the `server/responders/importer/plugins` directory
+Install this plugin either by setting `PLUGINPATH` in the Panoptes config or by copying the `studyDetails` directory to the `server/responders/importer/plugins` directory

 Create a directory under <<dataset>>/pre e.g. <<dataset>>/pre/studies

-In there create a settings file with the plugin settings values.
-See the `settings.example` file and the `getSettings` method in `studyDetails.py` for clues.
+In there, create a file named `settings`, containing the settings values for this plugin.
+See the `plugin.settings.example` file and the `getSettings` method in `studyDetails.py` for clues.

-When panoptes is run a data file will be created according to the settings which can be loaded in the usual way.
+When Panoptes is run, a file named `data` will be created in the `datatable` directory, according to this plugin's settings.
+The `data` file will be imported into Panoptes in the usual way.

+See the `datatable.settings.example` file for a set of example settings that match the `data` file created by this plugin.

 Error Messages